 User Score

-As the meek salesman Elliot Brindle (played by [actor's name]) struggles to make ends meet, his life becomes increasingly precarious.
-With his job lost, debt mounting, and loved ones depending on him - including his mentally disabled brother Michael, pregnant fiancée Shelby, and abusive father Samson - desperation sets in.
-A seemingly innocuous phone call offers Elliot a lifeline: $1,000 to assertively dispatch the pesky fly that's been driving him mad.
-Upon verifying the payment online, he embarks on a series of thirteen challenges, each promising greater rewards for completion.
+As the timid salesman Elliot Brindle struggles to make ends meet, his life takes a troubling turn.
+With his job lost and debts piling up, he bears the weight of responsibility not only for himself but also for his mentally disabled brother Michael, his pregnant fiancée Shelby, and his abusive father Samson.
+With desperation looming large, a seemingly harmless phone call offers Elliot a glimmer of hope: $1,000 to eliminate a pesky fly that has been tormenting him.
+After confirming the payment online, he embarks on a harrowing journey filled with thirteen challenges that promise increasingly larger rewards.